mszalbach/simple-chat/chat-docu/src/site/markdown/doc/01_Introduction_and_Goals.md

 This section introduces the task and outlines the objectives for simple-chat.

 #### 1.1 Requirements Overview
-simple-chat allow hosting a chat on the internet.
+simple-chat allow hosting a chat server with a web interface.
 This is a simple example for using different technologies and development practices.
 It should also work as reference when you want to include one of the technologies in a different project.